ricardoquesada/unijoysticle2/docs/pair_ds3.md

 ### Fetch the Unijoysticle device Bluetooth Address

 * Connect a terminal to the Unijoysticle.
-If you don't know, read [the users guide][reporting_bugs], the section about reporting bugs.
+If you don't know, see [Reporting Bugs][reporting_bugs] in the Users Guide.

 * Reset the Unijoysticle